SEIR-7-06/command-line-lab/README.md

 #### Deliverable

-Be sure you open up your "my-favorite-things" directory in Sublime/Atom, so you can track your progress.
-Here's a look at what your files/folders should look like after each big step in the exercise:
+Be sure you open up your `my-favorite-things` directory in Sublime/Atom, so you can track your progress.
+Here's a look at what your files/directories should look like after each big step in the exercise:

 - After "Organize your favorite books":